Onward

 Overview

 The team explored how AI could support newcomers to Canada across areas such as services, housing, and employment.
 Employment quickly emerged as a critical milestone for financial stability and social integration.
-Within healthcare, where immigrants make up 25 percent of the workforce, internationally educated nurses were identified as a group facing significant barriers and in urgent need of support.

 Problem